Analysis - China's FX firepower is no euro zone bailout bazooka

 "Assets of some European banks could fall and that will make them attractive for Chinese banks," said Zhao Xijun, an economics professor at the Renmin University in Beijing.

-And there's always the institutional investor's favorite in times of crisis -- physical assets.
+And there's always the institutional investor's favourite in times of crisis -- physical assets.

 Chinese direct investment into the European Union was 0.9 billion euros in 2010 -- less than a fifth of the EU's investment into China at 4.9 billion euros, and less than 2 percent of the total FDI in the block.